SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 ![image 38](https://user-images.githubusercontent.com/90856848/137968197-0e34f1e3-5d4f-490b-820a-5b8378d80db3.png)

-<br> **Quality Check!** Does the Stacked Bar Chart in your story show up like this?
+<br> ⚠️**Quality Check!** Does the Stacked Bar Chart in your story show up like this?

-Our chart visualization now displays for us the proportional distribution of gross margins in each Product Category based on their Workout Usage.
+🚩Our chart visualization now displays for us the proportional distribution of gross margins in each Product Category based on their Workout Usage.
 This enables us to quickly analyze the contribution of the Workout Usage dimension within a Product Category

 ![Quality check 2](https://user-images.githubusercontent.com/90856848/137968340-b2bd3573-4608-445a-8d02-27cd2ae3a25d.png)

-<br> We now want to analyze how our gross margin has been performing over time.
+<br> 🚩We now want to analyze how our gross margin has been performing over time.
 Let us build a chart with a time dimension to display this data.

 39. Click **Insert**